-CHEM2011 - Chemical Analysis Laboratory | AND

-CHEM2210 - Organic Chemistry A and

-CHEM2211 - Organic Chemistry Laboratory I AND
+CHEM2010 - Chemical Analysis A and CHEM2011 - Chemical Analysis Laboratory I AND CHEM2210 - Organic Chemistry A and CHEM2211 - Organic Chemistry Laboratory I AND Permission of Head of Department.

-Water: Properties; water-solute interactions, ice-water interactions; water activity and food stability.
+1. Water: Properties; water-solute interactions, ice-water interactions; water activity and food stability.

-- Carbohydrates: Structure and classification; starch, pectin, cellulose, gums and dietary fiber; effect of carbohydrates on properties of food; chemical reactions of carbohydrates in foods. - 3.
+- 2. Carbohydrates: Structure and classification; starch, pectin, cellulose, gums and dietary fibre; effect of carbohydrates on properties of food; chemical reactions of carbohydrates in foods. - 3.
 Proteins: Amino acid structure and properties; proteins structure and properties; interactions with other food components; effects of processing on protein structure, function and quality. - Lipids: Structure and classification; relationship between lipids and health; lipid degradation; hydrolysis and autoxidation; application of antioxidants; processing of lipids.
 Effects of processing on properties of food.

-Final Examination (2 hours)
+٠ Final Examination (2 hours) 60%

-Course Work:
+٠ Course Work: 40%

-In-course Tests
+In-course Tests (an assignment may be given) 40%

-40%

 (an assignment may be given)

-FOOD CHEMISTRY LABORATORY
+CHEM3511 FOOD CHEMISTRY LABORATORY